ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `filename`: The file name
+* `mode`: The opening mode.
+See the mode parameter of libc's fopen() call for details.
+* `format`: The file format ("BUFR", "CREX", or "AOF")
+* `simplified`: true if the file is imported in simplified mode, false if it is imported in precise mode.
+This controls approximating levels and time ranges to standard values.

+Return value:

+The error indication for the function.
 Open a BUFR, CREX, or AOF file for reading.

 Each session can only have one open input file: if one was previously open, it is closed before opening the new one.
 <a name='idba_messages_open_output'></a>
 #### idba_messages_open_output(handle, filename, mode, format)

 Parameters:

 * `handle`: Handle to a DB-All.e session
+* `filename`: The file name
+* `mode`: The opening mode.
+See the mode parameter of libc's fopen() call for details.
+* `format`: The file format ("BUFR", "CREX", or "AOF")

+Return value:

+The error indication for the function.
 Open a BUFR, CREX, or AOF file for writing.

 Each session can only have one open input file: if one was previously open, it is closed before opening the new one.
 <a name='idba_messages_read_next'></a>
 #### idba_messages_read_next(handle, found)